HypatiaX Tutorial 2: Running Benchmark Experiments

 # Full benchmark (v2)

-python hypatiax/experiments/comparison/ultimate_comparative_suite_complete_.py --v2
+python hypatiax/experiments/benchmarks/run_comparative_suite_benchmark_v2.py --v2

 # DeFi benchmark only

-python hypatiax/experiments/benchmarks/run_defi_extrapolation_benchmark.py --v2 --fixed-denominator 66
+python hypatiax/experiments/benchmarks/hypatiax_defi_benchmark_v3c.py --v2 --fixed-denominator 74

 # Feynman benchmark (Phase 3)

-python run_comparative_suite_benchmark_v2.py --noiseless --threshold 0.9999 --method-timeout 900 --v2
+python hypatiax/experiments/benchmarks/run_comparative_suite_benchmark_v2.py --noiseless --threshold 0.9999 --method-timeout 900 --v2

 # Resume interrupted run